levofski/live-cv/docs/project-status.md

 The goal of the project is to create a live and dynamic webapp which acts as a CV (curriculum vitae).
 The source data for the CV should be on the file-system, rather than in a database.

+## Required Features
+- Visually engaging and impressive
+- Initially showing a brief version of the experience and job history information
+- Ability to expand sections to view more detail
+- Ability to download a PDF version of the CV, which is 2 pages, containing the brief version of the information

-## Data Storage Decision
+## Data Storage Strategy
 The CV data will be stored using:
 - **JSON files** for structured data (work experience, skills, education, etc.)
 - **Markdown files** for longer-form content (personal statements, detailed project descriptions)

 These files will be organized in a `/data` directory within the project structure.

-## Required Features
-- Visually engaging and impressive
-- Initially showing a brief version of the experience and job history information
-- Ability to expand sections to view more detail

 ## Visual Enhancement Strategies
 ### Dynamic Elements
 - Interactive timeline for work history and education
 - Animated skill charts and proficiency indicators